mcosovic/JuliaGrid.jl/README.md

 ---

 ### Installation
-JuliaGrid is compatible with Julia version 1.9 and newer.
+JuliaGrid is compatible with Julia versions 1.10 and 1.11.
 To get the JuliaGrid package installed, execute the following Julia command:
 ```
 import Pkg
 Pkg.add("JuliaGrid")